OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Dynamic Analysis

 First try running on a jailbroken device and see what happens.
-If a jailbreak detection is implemented use Cycript<sup>[3]</sup> to examine the methods for any obvious anti-Jailbreak type name (e.g. `isJailBroken`).
+If a jailbreak detection is implemented use [Cycript](http://www.cycript.org/ "cycript") to examine the methods for any obvious anti-Jailbreak type name (e.g. `isJailBroken`).
 Note this requires a jailbroken iOS device with Cycript installed and shell access (via ssh).
 Also, at time of writing, Cycript cannot manipulate native Swift code (but can still look at any Objective-C libraries that are called).
 To tell if the app is written in Swift use the nm<sub>[4]</sub> tool:

 ```
 nm <appname> | grep swift